Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Create-and-Assign-Custom-RBAC-Roles.md

 - [lib/archetype_extension_es_root.tmpl.json](#libarchetype_extension_es_roottmpljson)
 - [lib/archetype_extension_es_landing_zones.tmpl.json](#libarchetype_extension_es_landing_zones_tmpljson)

->IMPORTANT: To allow the declaration of custom or expanded templates, you must create a custom library folder within the root module and include the path to this folder using the `library_path` variable within the module configuration.
+>**IMPORTANT**: To allow the declaration of custom or expanded templates, you must create a custom library folder within the root module and include the path to this folder using the `library_path` variable within the module configuration.
 In our example, the directory is `lib`.

 ## Create Role Definition File

 In your `lib` directory create a `role_definitions` subdirectory if you don't already have one.
 You can learn more about archetypes and custom libraries in [this article](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/wiki/%5BUser-Guide%5D-Archetype-Definitions).

->NOTE: Creating a `role_definitions` subdirectory is a recommendation only.
+>**NOTE**: Creating a `role_definitions` subdirectory is a recommendation only.
 If you prefer not to create one or to call it something else, the custom roles will still work.

 In the `role_definitions` subdirectory, create a `role_definition_es_reader_support_tickets.tmpl.json` file.
 This file will contain the role definition for our `Reader Support Tickets` role.